Chinese leader arrives for Africa visit as US interest wanes

 Finally, Xi will stop in the Indian Ocean island nation of Mauritius, whose economy grew by 3.9 percent last year.

-China's economic push will continue in September with the Forum on China-Africa Cooperation, which brings together dozens of heads of state.
+China's economic push continues in September with the Forum on China-Africa Cooperation, which brings together dozens of heads of state.

 ———